RishikaVittapu/DogBreed_detection/README.md

 ## Introduction

 The Dog Breed Detection App is a simple Streamlit application that uses a pre-trained machine learning model to predict the breed of a dog based on an uploaded image.
 Whether you're a dog enthusiast or just curious about your dog's breed, this app can provide you with an answer.
+Also if you would want to compare dog breeds, there is a feature of comparing breeds.
+It also a unique feature of "guessing the breed" game.
+Users can engage in this as it refreshes new dog every time.

 ## Features
 - **Breed Prediction**: Upload a picture of your dog, and the app will predict the most likely breed from a list of 70 different breeds.
+- **Breed comparision**: Select two breeds, then the machine will show brief info about them.
+- **Guessing the breed game**: Engaging users with guess the breed game, where users will be provided with a dog picture and four options.
+They should select right one.
 - **Easy to Use**: The user-friendly interface makes it simple for anyone to use.

 ## Demo

-You can see a live demo of the app [here](https://personalized-dog-breed-predictor.streamlit.app/)
+You can see a live demo of the app [here](https://dog-breed-detector.streamlit.app/)

 ## Installation